dear-clouds/better-mdl/README.md

 *The themes I use in my screenshots are available on my [carrd](https://dear-clouds.carrd.co/#mdl-themes) or check my Github profile.*

-## Usage
+## Installation
 1. Install <a href="https://www.tampermonkey.net/" target="_blank">Tampermonkey</a> for your browser (or you preferred Userscripts Manager)

 2. Install my userscript by clicking [here](https://github.com/dear-clouds/better-mdl/raw/main/better-mdl.user.js) and click "Install".

 3. Go to <a href="https://mydramalist.com/account/profile" target="_blank">MyDramaList settings page</a> to customize the script, just like you would to edit your profile (*You need to scroll down to the end of the page to see the `Better MDL Settings` section*)

+4. Try it out and let me know what you think!

+### How to use / customize (MAKE SURE TO READ)

-4. For other websites not in the settings, the first time you go on a title page, you will get asked if you want to allow a website on a screen <a href="https://imgur.com/E1eWJJW" target="_blank">like this</a>.
+* For other website icons not in the settings, the first time you go on a title page, you will get asked if you want to allow a website on a screen <a href="https://imgur.com/E1eWJJW" target="_blank">like this</a>.
 Simply allow or forbid the websites you want.

-5. The first time you're using the Thumbnail View on a page, it might take a little while to load all the posters, especially if there's a lot of titles or if you have slow internet, just be patient.
+* The first time you're using the Thumbnail View on a page, it might take a little while to load all the posters, especially if there's a lot of titles or if you have slow internet, just be patient.

-6. Try it out and let me know what you think!
+* It might take a little while to show all your Friend ratings, especially if you have many friends or if you have slow internet, just be patient.
+Also to favorite/unfavorite a friend, just click the heart.
+It will reflect the change on refresh.

+* For the pie chart "Titles by Country", the colors are the ones you defined in your settings for the status Currently Watching, Planned etc. (might change later)

 ### Known Bugs

-* Some titles won't have the right result for external search.
-Currently there's nothing I can do as MDL don't refer to those external ids anywhere and scraping can only be that accurate.
+* [**WON'T FIX**] Some titles don't have the right result for external searches.
+Currently there's nothing I can do as MDL don't refer to those external ids anywhere and scraping can only be that accurate. *But what you can do is reporting it to me and providing me the right urls for each website*.
+I plan to make a mapping file at some point if you have many titles with this issue.

 ## Features Available

 #### Everywhere

 * Back to Top button
+* Hide comments with defined terms

+#### Profile

+* Titles by Country

 #### Title pages

 * Links to IMDB/Trakt etc.
-* Ratings from IMDB/Rotten Tomatoes etc.
+* Ratings from IMDB/Rotten Tomatoes/Metacritic
 * Link to Anilist for Adaptations
+* Add a heart to your liked people
+* Friend ratings & ability to put your favs at the top (*suggested by sailingmars*)

 #### People pages